Croat–Bosniak War: War crimes prosecutions

 The ICTY convicted nine HVO and Herzeg-Bosnia officials for war crimes in central Bosnia.
 Zlatko Aleksovski, commander of a prison facility at Kaonik, was sentenced to 7 years for maltreatment of Bosniak detainees.
 Local HVO Commander Anto Furundžija was sentenced to 10 years' imprisonment for violations of the laws and customs of war in July 2000.
 In the Kupreškić et al. case, regarding the Ahmići massacre, the ICTY convicted two local HVO members, Drago Josipović and Vladimir Šantić, for crimes against humanity.
 They were sentenced to 12 and 18 years of imprisonment, respectively.
 Four HVO members in the case, Zoran Kupreškić, Mirjan Kupreškić, Vlatko Kupreškić and Dragan Papić, were found not guilty.
 The appeals judgement in the case was in October 2001.

 In July 2004, Tihomir Blaškić, the commander of HVO's Operative Zone Central Bosnia, was sentenced to 9 years for inhuman and cruel treatment of Bosniak detainees.
 He was initially sentenced to 45 years in 2000, but his command responsibility for most of the charges was overturned on appeal.
 In December 2004, Dario Kordić, former Vice President of Herzeg-Bosnia, was sentenced to 25 years of prison for war crimes aimed at ethnically cleansing Bosniaks in the area of central Bosnia.
 Former Commander of the HVO Vitez Brigade Mario Čerkez was sentenced to six years for unlawful confinement of Bosniak civilians.

 Ivo Josipović and Mustafa Cerić commemorating the Ahmići massacre.

 Ivica Rajić, former commander of the HVO in Kiseljak, pleaded guilty for his involvement in the Stupni Do massacre.
 He was sentenced to 12 years in May 2006.
 Miroslav Bralo, former member of the HVO Jokers unit, pleaded guilty to all counts for crimes carried out in the Lašva Valley and was sentenced to 20 years in April 2007.

-In the Tuta & Štela case, former commander of the Convicts Battalion, Mladen Naletilić Tuta, was sentenced to 20 years of prison, while his subordinate Vinko Martinović was sentenced to 18 years.
+In the Tuta & Štela case, former commander of the Široki Brijeg Convicts' Battalion, Mladen Naletilić Tuta, was sentenced to 20 years of prison, while his subordinate Vinko Martinović was sentenced to 18 years.
 Both were found guilty for ethnic cleansing of Bosniak civilians in the Mostar area.